 Food & Drinks

 A continental breakfast was served every day from 6-10am.
 It’s a “to-go” style breakfast with items like toast, banana bread, hot oats & yogurt.
-While I understand this is free, I would have liked to see a few more options.
+While this perk is complimentary to guests, I would have liked to see a few more options.
 Personally, I would have died for 1/2 of an avocado and another egg option (as I’m not crazy about hard boiled).

 Their tea selection was pretty basic (primarily black and earl gray), but I appreciated all of their different choices of milk & their grab and go fruit.